ca-ros/divvy-bikeshare/data wrangling/README.md

 The data has been processed to remove trips that are taken by staff as they service and inspect the system; and any trips that were below 60 seconds in length (potentially false starts or users trying to re-dock a bike to ensure it was secure.)

-Questions relating to trip data should be sent to <a href = "mailto: bike-data@lyft.com">bike-data@lyft.com</a>.
-Requests to use trademarks and trade names should be sent to <a href = "mailto: trademarks@lyft.com">trademarks@lyft.com</a>.
+Questions relating to trip data should be sent to <a href = "mailto:bike-data@lyft.com">bike-data@lyft.com</a>.
+Requests to use trademarks and trade names should be sent to <a href = "mailto:trademarks@lyft.com">trademarks@lyft.com</a>.

 > Read [system-data](https://ride.divvybikes.com/system-data).